 - 80% of hoses fail within 10 years.

 Automatic washing machine water shutoff valve with leak sensor.

 PDM plumber will carefully move your washing machine.
 We will replace your hot and cold water hoses with the new, stainless steel braided hoses.
-Clean up, test hoses and shut-off valves for safe operation.
-We also can install an emergency shut-off valve to help prevent a catastrophic flood automatically.
-Water leak alarms offer more peace of mind.
+Test hoses and shut-off valves for safe operation.